-Everybody has the potential to be a bully when they have had their buttons pushed.
-When we have our higher values challenged enough we can all become quite reactive and can display bullying traits.
-Because of our internal buffers we might imagine that we are justified by our reactions and are simply responding to the situation in a manner that others might deserve, but ultimately others may see us as simply acting as a bully.
+Everybody has the potential to be a bully when they have their buttons pushed.
+We can become reactive and display bullying traits when we have our higher values challenged.
+Because of our internal buffers we might imagine that we are justified by our reactions.
+We may see this as simply responding to the situation in a manner that others might deserve, but ultimately others may see us as a bully.

 What are some successful methods to use to effectively combat bullying in the workplace?

-• Write down items that the bully has thrown or could throw at you, and determine in advance how you can use their actions or antics to your greatest advantage.
+- Write down items that the bully has thrown or could throw at you.
+Then determine in advance how you can use their actions or antics to your greatest advantage.
 This way, you win no matter what they do.

 How does bullying affect the business as a whole?